SeoFernando25/TTS_IT/README.md

   AccessKeyId = MY_AWS_ACCESS_KEY
   SecretKey = MY_AWS_SECRET_KEY
   ```
-  if you don't have an AWS access key you can get one by [clicking this link]([https://link](https://console.aws.amazon.com/iam/home?#/security_credentials)) and creating a new key
+  if you don't have AWS credentials you can get one by [clicking this link](https://console.aws.amazon.com/iam/home?#/security_credentials) and creating a new key
   ![Security Credentials Page](security_credentials_page.png)
 - `py main.py credentials.ini`